Beyond the Right Answer: Why Strategy is the Ultimate Classroom Currency

 September Planning: When Our Souls Should be Singin’

-Historically, school leaders build plans in isolation over the summer, often spending September and October teaching and monitoring those plans alone.
-This can be exhausting and ineffective.
-How could we approach this differently?
-This is where September planning can make a significant difference.
-As the school year wraps up, the months of May through July […]
+Historically, school leaders build plans in isolation over the summer.
+Often, September and October become months of teaching while monitoring those plans alone.
+This approach can be exhausting and ineffective.
+So, how could we approach this differently?
+September planning can make a significant difference.
+The months of May through July offer a crucial window for […]